rnabioco/2a-peptide-search/README.md

 ribosome to skip a peptide bond between a Gly-Pro dipeptide.
 2A peptides are thought to interact with specific residues in the ribosome exit channel.
-Previous studies described 2A and 2A-like peptides that are broadly distributed in other RNA viruses, including dsRNA viruses of the totiviridae family.
+Previous studies described 2A and 2A-like peptides that are broadly distributed in other RNA viruses, and typically occur between proteins with specific functions, including viral coat proteins and enzymes involved in viral replication.

 2A peptides have conserved sequence features making them amenable to construction of profile hidden Markov models, which capture sequence elements in